-Enlisting in the Army
+Enlisting in the U.S. Army

-While in Korea
+Time in Korea

 Korea Today and the Honor Flight